Early detection and epigenetics

 She appreciates the strong ethos in the lab of supporting each other: bolstering each other on the bad days and sharing the buzz on the good days.

-Outside the lab Tanis can be found learning to build log homes, trying to learn tu surf before her chior trying to surf; things that take determination!
+Outside the lab Tanis can be found building log homes and trying to learn how to surf before her young sons can!